chuv13/vinnymarquez/_posts/2013-06-28-magic-2014-duels-of-the-planeswalkers.md

 **Conclusion**

 I still like the iPad version better when it comes to playability (again, because of the drag and drop functionality.
 Why?
-Well, for me it is easier than clicking, double clicking, tapping and err, double tapping) but will hands down� choose the desktop version � when it comes to graphics. <del>Android version does not include drag and drop functionality so for me it is the least of the 3 versions.</del>
+Well, for me it is easier than clicking, double clicking, tapping and err, double tapping) but will hands down choose the desktop version  when it comes to graphics. <del>Android version does not include drag and drop functionality so for me it is the least of the 3 versions.</del>

-**UPDATE 7/2/2013:**� As stated earlier, drag and drop is supported in Android too.
+**UPDATE 7/2/2013:** As stated earlier, drag and drop is supported in Android too.
 Performance in the S4 is actually faster than in the iPad 3 (it hangs most of the time for about 1-2 secs).
 I like the smoothness of the game with the S4 but still love the resolution of the iPad.
 I wonder how this runs in fast Android tablets?
 Anyone out there who tried already?

-I think its worth the price and I recommend it even to those who are new to MTG.� Anyways, here are more screenshots:
+I think its worth the price and I recommend it even to those who are new to MTG.
+Anyways, here are more screenshots:

 <div id='gallery-1' class='gallery galleryid-686 gallery-columns-5 gallery-size-thumbnail'>
   <dl class='gallery-item'>